 Exploring Nymans gardens can be complemented by a walk around the surrounding estate, an area of the High Weald, designated an Area of Outstanding Natural Beauty in 1983.

-The perfect place for an autumn or winter walk
+The perfect place for a winter walk

 Nymans car park, grid ref: TQ263296